illuusio/voccer/README.md

 should work.

-Most of the python libraries can be found with Python pip package manager
+Most of the python libraries can be found with Python pip package manager **CCS811 doesn't play well with Raspberry Pi.
+You need Arduino UNO to use CCS811**

 **As said earlier: it's up to you make sensors work**